-You can take a lot of artistic license with these crowd-pleasing twists.
-Use any puff pastry, whether store-bought or homemade.
-(If buying store-bought, we swear by Dufour, which is made with actual butter and not hydrogenated, chemical-tasting stuff.)
-Vary the spice and cheese according to your whim, whether chile powder or cayenne, Cheddar or Manchego.
-Play with the width if a skinny twist just doesn’t offer enough substance for you.
+You can take a lot of artistic license with these crowd-pleasing Parmesan twists made with just four ingredients and 20 minutes of prep.
+Vary the spice according to your whim, whether chile powder or cayenne.
+Switch up the cheese depending on your mood or stash, whether Cheddar or Manchego.
+Play with the width, making them slightly more substantial if a skinny twist just doesn’t offer enough crunch for you.
 Suit yourself.
-And let us know what you did.
+And let us know what you did.–Renee Schettler Rossi

 - Flour for the work surface

-- One 16- to 18 1/2-ounce package frozen sheet puff pastry, thawed
+- One package frozen sheet puff pastry* thawed according to package directions

 - 1 large egg yolk beaten with 1 tablespoon cold water

-- 1/3 cup grated Parmesan cheese, or more to taste
+- 1/3 cup grated Parmesan cheese or more to taste

 - 1 teaspoon paprika

-- 1. Preheat the oven to 400°F (204°C).
+- Preheat the oven to 400°F (204°C).
 Line 2 baking sheets with parchment paper.

-- 2. On a lightly floured surface, unfold the puff pastry.
+- On a lightly floured surface, unfold the puff pastry.
 (Depending on the brand of puff pastry, you may have either 1 or 2 sheets.)
 Lightly sprinkle the pastry sheet(s) with flour.
 Grab a rolling pin and roll the pastry to between 1/8- and 1/4-inch thickness.
 (If using an 18 1/2-ounce sheet, this will measure about a 12-inch square.)
 Lightly brush the pastry with some of the egg mixture.

-- 3. Sprinkle the Parmesan and paprika evenly over the pastry.
+- Sprinkle the Parmesan and paprika evenly over the pastry.
 Using your fingers, gently but firmly press the toppings into the pastry so they adhere.

-- 4. Using a sharp knife or a pizza cutter, slice the puff into 24 strips, each about 1/2 inch wide.
+- Using a sharp knife or a pizza cutter, slice the puff into 24 strips, each about 1/2 inch wide.
 Divvy the strips between the baking sheets, seasoned side up.
 Working with 1 twist at a time, hold an end in each hand and twist the strips at least twice, twisting in opposite directions to create a long spiral.
 Place it back on the sheet and repeat.